Tommsy64/invictus/faction/apply/index.md

 Here you can apply for the faction

-If you lie, you will be kicked, enemied, and never able to join again
+If leave within the first 3 days, you will be kicked, enemied, and never able to join again

 ### Requirements